mcrollin/Drivecast/README.md

 This app is writen in swift 2.1 using the MVVM design pattern with some use of functional reactive programming.

+## Requirements

+The code-base works under Xcode 7.1 for iOS devices 8.0+.

 ## External tools and libraries

 For external library management, we rely on CocoaPods.
 If you are not familiar with the process, please refer to the [cocoapods documentation](https://cocoapods.org):